jfb-h/synthetic-tourism/documents/papers/main.typ

   title: [
     // Tourism magnet or money sink?
 Measuring the impact of the \ Elbphilharmonie in Hamburg

-    The regional impact of ecxeptional architecture on tourism: A synthetic control study of the Elbphilharmonie in Hamburg
+    The regional impact of exceptional architecture on tourism: \ A synthetic control study of the Elbphilharmonie in Hamburg

     // Hitting All the Right Notes?
 The Regional Impact of the Elbphilharmonie’s Exceptional Architecture on Tourism in Hamburg